-The Engineering and Aerospace community needs a resurgence and reawakening in the way it thinks about fostering emerging engineers.
-It is imperative that this process start very early in the education pipeline; College is too late!
-Boeing has this golden opportunity to lead ... but must be committed!
+The Engineering and Aerospace community needs a resurgence and reawakening in the way it thinks about engineering education and the STEM K-12 education system.
+It is imperative that emphasis on STEM start very early in the education pipeline; College is too late!